 This is a list of specific equipment (with some contextual criteria/technique/experience) to support my portable (if not minimal) lifestyle.
 Generally, I aim to find solutions which are simple/versatile/compact/lightweight.

+I no longer carry a tent, ever since a friend showed me his camping hammock (both water- and bug-proof like a tent).
 I had not known hammocks to be comfortable for extended use, until I learned to lie in them diagonally (which is much flatter).
-In contrast to a tent, a hammock is much more comfortable for me, and also more compact/lightweight/versatile (it’s much easier to find a place to hang a hammock than it is to find a tent site).
+In contrast to a tent, I find a hammock much more comfortable/versatile and also more compact/lightweight.
+Finding places to set up is vastly easier and less destructive than with a tent.
+A hammock can also be setup on the ground like a tent if need be.

 I usually wear a silk or wool base layer when sleeping (even if the extra insulation is not necessary) to protect other bedding from my dirty body and for more comfort next to the skin.
 A silk sleeping bag liner also works but it’s heavier and not as versatile.